QueryAdmin-ohtu/SuperAdmin3000/Documentation/Backend API.md

 # Backend API

-Backend provides Flask API for managing the surveys stored in the PostgreSQL database.
+Backend provides Flask API for managing the surveys stored in the PostgreSQL database and displaying various statistics related to those surveys.

-## API endpoints
+## API routes

+`ENV` is passed to every template.

 | URI                       | METHOD |  DESCRIPTION                                                                                                                                                                                                                                                                                                                                                          |
 | ------------------------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |